-Shooting a wedding in the US has been on the list for a long time.
+I have wanted to shoot a wedding in the US for a long time.
 I even have a US passport (thanks Mum!).
 These things can’t be forced though.
 The timing has to be right.

-It was clear the time was right when Maristella, Chris and I had a little video chat online and introduced our respective pooches (yes, the picture in your mind of us awkwardly holding our disinterested canines up to the camera is spot on).
+It was clear the time was right when Maristella, Chris and I had a little video chat online and introduced our respective pooches.
+Yes, the picture that you have in your mind of us awkwardly holding our disinterested canines up to the camera is spot on.
 We had to make this happen.

 Not only that, but my good buddy Jared decided to come along for the ride which made it extra fun.
-He’s one half of legendary wedding videography team Humdrum Films, but on this occasion he nominated himself has humble bag carrier, lighting assistant and caffeine supplier.
+He’s one half of legendary wedding videography team Humdrum Films.
+On this occasion though he nominated himself has humble bag carrier, lighting assistant and caffeine supplier.
 He also kindly escorted me from a dive bar when my innocent and inquisitive discussion about Donald Trump with a rather inebriated and outspoken patron started to go downhill rapidly 😬

 As a photographer with a love of capturing human spirit and connection I couldn’t ask for anything more…